Dawson206/Water-Reminder/README.md

 5. **Set Up Your Reminder:**
    - During the initial setup, select your `.wav` file by clicking the "Select Sound" button in the application.
 You can choose the downloaded default sound file or your own `.wav` file below 100MB.
    - Configure your reminder intervals and volume preferences to get started.

+6. **Auto Start with Windows:**
+   - To allow this application to start automatically when Windows boots, follow these steps:
+   - Right-click the **.exe** file and select **Create shortcut**.
+   - Press **Windows + R** on your keyboard to open the Run dialog.
+   - Type:
+     ```
+     shell:startup
+     ```
+   - Press **Enter** to open the Startup folder.
+   - Drag and drop the shortcut you created into this folder.
+   - The application will now launch automatically each time you log in to Windows.

+   **What `shell:startup` Does:**
+   Typing `shell:startup` simply opens a safe Windows system folder that runs any shortcuts placed inside it when you log in.
+   It’s the same method Windows uses for programs like OneDrive or Discord to start automatically.

 ### System Requirements:
 - **OS:** Windows 10/11